-After my long trek and subsequent consent to follow my friend's request, I stood at the foot of the giant monument—history immortalized.
-It was a rather fortuitous stop—an agreeable distraction.
-Eighty years had passed since my last visit to South Dakota, and I still wouldn't have graced her presence had Peter Whitlock not insisted that I make my yearly pilgrimage to Carlisle's—sooner rather then later.
+After my long trek and subsequent consent to follow my friend's request, I stood at the foot of the giant monument, gazing up at the exquisite piece of history.
+It was a rather fortuitous stop, an agreeable distraction.
+Eighty years had passed since my last visit to South Dakota.
+Yet, I still wouldn't have graced her presence had Peter Whitlock not insisted that I make my yearly pilgrimage to Carlisle's, sooner rather then later.
 Being in New York at the time, it took me a fair amount of time to make the journey, due to the extraordinarily decent weather and my need to remain inconspicuous.
-But, the little shit insisted that I be close enough to make the trip to Washington in a day, although he didn't inform me of the significance of the time restriction.
+But, he insisted that I be close enough to make the trip to Washington in a day, although, he didn't inform me of the significance of the time restriction.
 It wasn't as though I was burdened by anything in particular, so I did as I was asked.

 According to the young soldier, not only would I find my mate, but be a party to a supernatural war that loomed on the horizon, and he and Char would join me later.
 It sounded intriguing.
 The promise of war was always acceptable entertainment.
 Newborns, my favorite opponents, were threatening the towns of the Northwest, taunting the vampire police to intervene.
 While I accepted their importance to our kind, I disliked the slimy bastards with all of my being, especially the creepy, raven-haired leader with the unnerving laugh and deceptively, cunning gift.
 Or the evil, leprechaun bitch who could drop a man with one glance.
 I shuddered at the thought of meeting either of them again.
 So, I would stand with Carlisle against these unknown foes and quell my boredom in the process.

 I shook my head.
-Sometimes Peter's gift infurated me.
-At times, I was exasperated.
-It was completely and utterly asinine.
-I had found use of it on occasion, like now, and enjoyed the novelty when it suited me.
-Yet, it was hardly as reliable as Carlisle's coven mate, and I told him as much when he called.
+Peter's non-gift was infuriating.
+On occasion, like now, I appreciated the novelty of a friendly 'magic eight ball, though it was hardly as reliable as Carlisle's coven mate, Alice, and I told him as much when he called.
 To say Peter was angered by the comparison was the understatement of the millennium.
-Apparently, his brother, or rather sire's, new lifestyle put the blonde soldier on edge.
+Apparently, his brother, or rather sire's, new lifestyle put the blond soldier on edge.
 I had to agree, to a small degree.
-One's choice of diet definitely had the propensity to be a hot topic.
-But it was a preference, above all else.
-A choice like that was almost as sacred as religion or gender of mate.
-Far be it for me to cause dissension in the ranks, just because I chose to dine on a natural diet.
+One's choice of diet definitely had the propensity to be a hot topic, but it was a preference, above all else.
+A decision like that was almost as sacred as religion or gender of mate.
+Far be it for me to cause dissension in the ranks just because I chose to dine on a natural diet.

-I could see the pros and cons to each dietary decision.
+I saw the pros and cons to each dietary decision.
 Carlisle's penchant for human life morally forbade him from causing innocent blood to be split.
-To a morally irreprehensible vampire like my blonde comrade, human life was sacred.
-It was hard to dispute his infallible logic, being that I once was a fragile human myself.
+To a morally irreprehensible vampire like my blond comrade, human life was sacred.
+It was hard to dispute his infallible logic, being that I was once a fragile human myself.
 Yet, I still questioned his choice whenever possible.
-In the end, furry mammals seemed to take precedence over the finer, more palatable blood that graced my lips, and to my oldest friend, an appropriate substitution for the necessary nature of our being.
+Rocking his boat was an enjoyable pastime.
+Carlisle was nothing if not steadfast in his beliefs.
+So, ultimately, furry mammals took precedence over the finer, more palatable blood that graced my lips, and to my oldest friend, an appropriate substitution for the necessary nature of our being.
 I fully believed that the young patriarch would revel in secret victory should he, one day, convert me to his way of life.
-Quite frankly, I was fairly content being who and what I was, for the time being.
-I had no reason to change.
+Quite frankly, it wouldn't happen.
+I was fairly content being who and what I was.
+For the time being, I had no reason to change.

-After all, I was a patriot.
 The American Dream was everything to me.
-Anyone who stood in the way of our freedom were considered enemies in my book.
-Even now, hundreds of years and dozens of battles later, I still held true to my original mission and snapped a British neck or two.
-Even now, in the midst of peace between our two countries, they often lost their lives to slake my inner demon's thirst.
+Events leading up to and regarding the Revolutionary War made me strong.
+I was a patriot for justice.
+Consequently, those who stood in the way of said freedom were considered enemies.
+Even now, hundreds of years and dozens of battles later, I still held true to my original mission and snapped a British neck or two, slaking my inner demon's thirst in the process.
 Old habits die hard, I suppose.
-Let's just say citizens from that country weren't on my active friends list, Carlisle being the only exception.
-Freedom of oppression was my cause, the reason behind my enrollment in the war, which ultimately contributed to my death and my painful rebirth.
+Let me just say, citizens from that country weren't on my active friends list, Carlisle being the only exception.

-After climbing over the rock face early morning, I spent the rest of the day being led around by a rather beguiling young woman with fiery red locks who thoroughly regaled me with the history of the monument.
-What she didn't realize was that I had lived through America's brightest and darkest moments, but that was neither here nor there.
+After climbing over the rock face early this morning due to boredom, I spent the rest of the day being led around by a rather beguiling young woman with fiery, red locks who thoroughly regaled me with the history of the monument.
+What she hadn't realized was that I had lived through America's brightest and darkest moments and hadn't needed a refresher course, but that was neither here nor there.

-The day was overcast, cloudy and threatening rain, so it afforded me the luxury of my own freedom of sorts.
-I enjoyed being untethered from the shadows.
-It reminded me of my human days, unencumbered by the necessary confinement.
-While I was nomadic by choice, I did enjoy the company of intriguing people, even if they did, more often than not, become my meal.
+The day was overcast, cloudy, and threatening rain, so it afforded me the luxury of my own freedom of sorts.
+I enjoyed being untethered from the shadows, unencumbered by my necessary confinement.
+It reminded me of my human days.
+While I was nomadic by choice, I regularly enjoyed the company of intriguing people, even if they had, more often than not, become my meal.
 It was the nature of the beast.
 Loneliness often won over my more rational mind.

-Before we had said our goodbyes, Carlisle warned me that Edward had a human pet who he claimed to be his mate.
-According to Peter, she was his singer.
-That fact alone had me doubting that she was indeed his beloved.
-Perhaps he was merely infatuated with her blood and was confused.
-He was a merely a child, after all.
-He'd hardly had enough life experiences to determine such a matter.
-In closing, Carlisle wanted me to prepare myself for the onslaught of her alluring scent.
-Apparently, it was delectable to most and irresistible to more that one member of the family.
-That little detail intrigued me.
 It was quite difficult to rein in your inner demon around such an alluring scent, even at my age.
-How he had done so I'll never know.
+How he had accomplished that feat, I would never know.
 When I was unfortunate enough to cross paths with my singer, I was caught off guard.
-She died before she could even bat an eyelash, which in turn forced me to kill her friend, who had unadvertantly witnessed the attack.
+She died before she could even bat an eyelash, which in turn forced me to kill her friend, who had inadvertently witnessed the attack.
 The entire situation was a shame, really.
 I don't enjoy killing women.

-After I had ended the call and tucked the annoying piece of technology back in my vest, I sprinted off into the twilight, eager to glimpse the second part of the vision.
-I was looking forward to that particular portion of my visit.
-I only wondered who the lucky woman was and where I'd met her.
+After exchanging closing sentiments, I tucked the annoying piece of technology back in my vest pocket and sprinted off into the twilight, eagerly anticipating the remainder portion of my visit.
+I only wondered who the lucky woman was and where I would met her.

 As we pulled up to the large two-story, white house, with its six other occupants, who I had considered, on more that one occasion, to be my family, I felt as though I was unable to breathe.
 Apprehension crept down my spine like it had eight legs, creepy and crawly.
 I scrunched my eyes closed and took fast, shallow breaths, attempting to calm my irrational thoughts.
-Somehow, I had the feeling that before the month was over that my life would be vastly different.
+For some unknown reason, I had the feeling that before the month was over that my life would be vastly different.
 That worried me greatly.
-After rescuing Edward in Volterra, I had undergone a metamorphosis of my own, and the thought of further change unnerved me.
+After rescuing Edward in Volterra, change was inevitable.

 Blinking my eyes, I could still see that newspaper clutched in my clammy hands—the victims of the horrible crime wave had fully etched themselves into my mind, reminding me that my tame and safe town could be easily overcome by the same unfortunate events.